ds2019tukl/DS-2019-satish-kumar-thangellapally/README.md

-# Exercise: Introduction to Data Science
+# Course: Introduction to Data Science

-I have done the this project as a part of the academic course and below is the problem statement.
+I have done the this project as a part of the academic course at TU kaiserslautern and below is the problem statement.